-Images are available for use in on-line and off-line publications (on request only) and to purchase as limited edition framed or unframed prints from printing and framing companies in Sydney, Canberra and Melbourne.
-Prints/frames can be posted nationally and internationally.
+Images are available for on-line and off-line publications (on request only) and to purchase as limited edition framed or unframed prints: contact josh [at] arch-angle.net

 PhotoAccess Gallery, Canberra